vrandezo/TheSurroundingOcean/README.md

 For a more detailed description, go to
 [the Wikidata page of The Surrounding Ocean](https://www.wikidata.org/wiki/Wikidata:The_Surrounding_Ocean)

-Thanks to Lydia Pintscher, Michael Ringgard, Mahir Morshed, Bruno Cartoni, Stuart Robinson, Nick Wilson, James Forrester, and Kamara Vrandečić for being early testers and their feedback.
+Thanks to Lydia Pintscher, Michael Ringgard, Mahir Morshed, Bruno Cartoni, Stuart Robinson, Nick Wilson, James Forrester, Nikki, and Kamara Vrandečić for being early testers and their feedback.